 We currently do not have authorized shares available to permit exercise of all of the warrants.
-Therefore, all of the warrants will not be exercisable until we obtain stockholder approval to either increase the number of authorized shares of common stock or effect a reverse stock split, in either case in an amount sufficient to permit exercise in full of the warrants.
+Therefore, all of the warrants will not be exercisable until we obtain stockholder approval to increase the number of authorized shares of common stock in an amount sufficient to permit exercise in full of the warrants.
 If we are unable to obtain such stockholder approval, the warrants may have no value and will expire.
 In no event may the warrants be net cash settled.

-The Company has used almost all of its unreserved, authorized shares.
+We have used almost all of our unreserved, authorized shares.

-The Company has used almost all of its unreserved authorized shares and will need stockholder approval to increase the number of authorized shares or to conduct a reverse stock split.
-The Company's articles of incorporation currently requires stockholder approval of not less than a majority of all outstanding shares of capital stock entitled to vote in order to increase the number of authorized shares and to approve a reverse stock split.
+We have used almost all of our unreserved authorized shares and will need stockholder approval to increase the number of authorized shares.
+Our articles of incorporation currently requires stockholder approval of not less than a majority of all outstanding shares of capital stock entitled to vote in order to increase the number of authorized shares.
 There are no assurances that stockholder approval will be obtained.
-In the event that stockholder approval is not obtained, the Company will be unable to raise additional capital through the issuance of shares of common stock to fund its future operations.
+In the event that stockholder approval is not obtained, we will be unable to raise additional capital through the issuance of shares of common stock to fundour future operations.